raphaelmansuy/digital_palace/01-articles/dessign_patterns_for_llm_applications/README.md

 #### Introduction to In-Context Learning Patterns

 This design pattern utilizes LLMs off the shelf without fine-tuning and controls their behavior through clever prompting and conditioning on private contextual data.

 It involves data preprocessing/embedding, prompt construction/retrieval, and prompt execution/inference.

 The main stages of In-Context Learning Patterns, involve data preprocessing/embedding, prompt construction/retrieval, and prompt execution/inference.
 In the data preprocessing/embedding stage, the private contextual data is processed and transformed into a suitable format for the language models.

 This may involve breaking the data into chunks and passing them through an embedding model to store them in a vector database.

 In the prompt construction/retrieval stage, prompts are constructed based on user queries and contextual data.
-Frameworks like LangChain, LlamaIndex, and ChatGPT are mentioned as tools that abstract away the details of prompt chaining and retrieval.
+Frameworks like LangChan an LlamaIndxare are tools that abstract away the details of prompt chaining and retrieval

 Finally, in the prompt execution/inference stage, the constructed prompts are submitted to pre-trained language models for inference.
-Various proprietary and open-source models like OpenAI API (GPT-4) and gpt-3.5-turbo are mentioned as options in this stage.
+Various proprietary and open-source models like OpenAI API (GPT-4) and gpt-3.5-turbo are options in this stage.

 #### Schema of the 3 stages of In-Context Learning Patterns